scrthq/PoshBot.GChat.Backend/README.md

 ### Card Formatting

-Google Chat does not support certain card widgets that Slack does, i.e. Thumbnail images.
-There is logic in place in the GChat backend to provide a best-effort translation, but results may vary.
+Google Chat does not support certain card widgets that Slack does and supports others Slack does not.
+There is logic in place in the GChat Backend to provide a best-effort translation, but results may vary.

 To assist with developing PoshBot plugins compatible with multiple backends, the module `PoshBot.GChat.Backend` comes with a helper function `New-PoshBotGChatCardResponse`.
 This function includes the same parameters as `New-PoshBotCardResponse`, while also supporting pipeline input of Google Chat widgets the same as you would use with `Send-GSChatMessage`.